-The latest edition of Boots & Spurs the official magazine of the National Clarion Cycling Club has just been published.
+The latest edition of Boots & Spurs the magazine of the National Clarion Cycling Club has just been published.
 All London Clarion Cycle Club members who affiliate to the National Clarion Cycling Club should have received their copy in the post.
-This edition can also be viewed on our Issuu archive: https://issuu.com/londonclarion/docs/boots___spurs_spring_2019
+This edition can also be viewed on our Issuu archive along with 100 other Clarion Magazines.

 On Saturday 16th March London Clarion members met in Putney before riding to the Kempton Steam Museum who were having an open day.
 The ride was a rare opportunity to visit the world’s largest working triple-expansion steam engine as well as ride on the waterworks’ miniature railway.

-Cycling weekly have added London Clarion Cycle club to their list of recommended cycling clubs in the London area https://www.cyclingweekly.com/news/latest-news/find-cycling-club-near-you-300474#cIMIHtIelsc0s8Jh.99
+Cycling Weekly magazine have added London Clarion Cycle club to their list of Recommended Cycling Clubs in the London area.

 On Sunday 3rd March 2019 we rode from Aldgate to Walthamstow and back to London.
 The route was primarily along cycle and canal paths to Walthamstow, where we visited the Vestry Museum (highlight being a set of Socialist Sunday School 10 Commandments), Assembly Halls (highlight being "Fellowship is Life and Lack of Fellowship is Death" carved in to its exterior) and we also visited the William Morris Gallery (highlight being the Walter Crane artwork).
 In Walthamstow we met a fellow London Clarion member for a quick drink before heading back to London.